buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param path: path to test
         :returns: list of filenames

-        Get the list of files matching the given path pattern on the slave.
+        Get the list of files matching the given path pattern on the worker.
         This uses Python's ``glob`` module.
         If the ``glob`` method fails, it aborts the step.

     .. py:method:: getFileContentFromWorker(path, abandonOnFailure=False)

-        :param path: path of the file to download from slave
+        :param path: path of the file to download from worker
         :returns: string via deferred (content of the file)

-        Get the content of a file on the slave.
+        Get the content of a file on the worker.

 ShellMixin
 ----------

-Most Buildbot steps run shell commands on the slave, and Buildbot has an impressive array of configuration parameters to control that execution.
+Most Buildbot steps run shell commands on the worker, and Buildbot has an impressive array of configuration parameters to control that execution.
 The ``ShellMixin`` mixin provides the tools to make running shell commands easy and flexible.

 This class can only be used in new-style steps.